One of the phrases that often gets tossed around in a business setting these days is “multicultural team”.

 Motivation is another factor that depends on a culture – some cultures may expect promotions and bonuses for their hard work and others may be contempt and inspired by frequent feedback and recognition.

 In the end, it’s also vital that you don’t stereotype people – just because you expect certain behavior from an individual, it doesn’t mean that you’re right.
-So, talk with your team about their workflows and expectations before making official decisions.
+So, talk with your multicultural workforce about their workflows and expectations before making official decisions.

 Tip #4 – Don’t be bias towards a culture 🌈

-When working in a diverse team, it’s important that you don’t favor one culture in front of all others.
+When working in a diverse project team, it’s important that you don’t favor one culture in front of all others.
 This way, you’ll be able to nip multicultural conflicts in the bud:

 ✅ Be open to and encourage trying something new – this includes new foods, but also new work practices that are common (and efficient) in other cultures, but new to you.